-BENEFIT: A person age 60 to 69, who is in receipt of Retirement Benefit, may return/continue to work and receive the benefit, as long as he/she earns no more than \$200 per week.

-Persons age 70 years and older may work and get Retirement Benefit no matter what their earnings.
-In the case of self-employed persons, they must initially retire from, and then return to gainful employment to qualify.
+persons in Receipt of Retirement Benefit: A person age 60 to 64 years, who is in receipt of Retirement Benefit, may return/continue to work and receive the benefit, as long as he/she earns no more than half of the insurable wage ceiling per week.
+Persons age 65 years and older may work and get Retirement Benefit no matter what their earnings.

-In all cases, reduced contributions must be paid: For employed persons, only the employer pays his/her portion of the contributions; in the case of self-employed persons, the contribution rates are reduced by 3.4 percent.
+In all cases, reduced contributions of 2% must be paid: For employed persons, only the employer pays the contributions.